Vignesh562/plant-disease-detection-new/PotatoLeafDiseaseDetection-master/README.md

-# Potato Leaf Disease Detection App
+# Plants Leaf Disease Detection App

 This application detects potato leaf diseases (Early Blight, Late Blight, or Healthy) using a trained deep learning model.
 It allows users to upload images, capture live images via webcam, or analyze real-time video streams for disease prediction.
 The app also provides visual Grad-CAM heatmaps to highlight areas of focus for predictions.